code-not-found/code-not-found.github.io/_posts/easymock/2014-11-12-easymock-unit-testing-facescontext-powermock-junit.md

 In the `setup()` method a number of objects are specified that are similar for the two test cases.
 The `mockStatic()` method is called in order to tell PowerMock to mock all static methods of the given `FacesContext` class.
 In addition the `FacesContext` and `ExternalContext` mock objects are created.

-Next are the two test cases which follow the basic EasyMock testing steps:
+There are two test cases specified which follow the basic EasyMock testing steps:

 | Step | Action
 | ---- | -------------------------------------------------------------------------------------
 | 1    | Call `expect(mock.[method call]).andReturn([result])` for each expected call
 | 2    | Call `mock.[method call], then EasyMock.expectLastCall()` for each expected void call
-| 3    | Call `replay(mock)` to switch from “record” mode to “playback” mode
+| 3    | Call `replay(mock)` to switch from "record" mode to "playback" mode
 | 4    | Call the test method
 | 5    | Call `verify(mock)` to assure that all expected calls happened